A Tale of Two Springfields: Plot

 A badger takes up residence in Santa's Little Helper's doghouse.
 After several failed attempts to lure it out (including sending in Homer, whom the badger attacks), Homer calls animal control.
 When he is unable to get through, Marge explains that the phone company has introduced a new area code to Springfield.
 Half of the town keeps the original 636 area code, the other has 939.
 Homer becomes infuriated when he loses out on winning tickets to see the Who live in concert to Mr. Burns in a radio show's give-away.
 At a town meeting, after being shown a patronising, deflective film produced by the telephone company, Homer rallies an angry mob to protest the change, noting that the upper class side of town got to keep their area code while the poorer half were forced to switch.
 After failing to detonate a bomb vest he wore to the meeting, Homer then proposes that the town split into two halves, and the mob agrees.

 Homer is declared mayor of New Springfield.
-After Homer pelts Mayor Quimby with beer cans (whilst the latter was giving a speech calling for conciliation), tensions rise between the two towns.
+After Homer pelts Mayor Quimby with beer cans (while the latter was giving a speech calling for conciliation), tensions rise between the two towns.
 Old Springfield businesses discriminate against customers from New Springfield, and condescend them on the nightly news.
 Bart and Homer shut off the power to Old Springfield.
 Old Springfield hijacks a beer truck heading for New Springfield and dumps its contents in the river; Homer and New Springfield then cut off their water supply.
 When the lack of water reveals gold in the river bed, making Old Springfield even richer and allowing the town to purchase a French water factory, an enraged Homer has a wall built between the two towns.
 However, a lack of supplies and sanitation drives all of the New Springfield residents over to Old Springfield, leaving the Simpsons alone.

 Bitter, Homer attempts to sabotage the Who concert in Old Springfield by convincing them to play in New Springfield instead.
 When the people of Old Springfield realize this, they confront the Simpsons at the wall.
 After a brief riot during which flaming garbage is catapulted into New Springfield, the members of the Who hear about the area code problem and suggest that the townspeople get speed dial.
 Pete Townshend's opening riff from "Won't Get Fooled Again" crumbles the wall, and the citizens of Springfield reunite and dance to the music as the badger leads an animal invasion of the town.